-Ozone installed by most aquarium maintenance companies is improperly and this can be a serious health risk for people and pets.
+Ozone installations by most aquarium maintenance companies is improperly installed.
+Therefore, this can be a serious health risk for people and pets.
 Reef Solutions uses generators, reactors and post filters.
 With a proper ozone installation for the aquarium.
 The ozone system will maintain a constant ORP and will not leak into the surrounding room.

 Molecular Structure of Ozone

 Ozone is a gas made up of three (3) atoms of oxygen:

 Oxygen (we breathe) is made up of two (2) atoms of oxygen:

 The atoms in O2 are stable – each atom “holds on” to the other.

 The atoms in O3 consist of a stable pair (O2) and a third, unstable atom.